Inscryption GOTY 2021.

 Map compilation

 Map compilers take some subset of these entity classes (like worldspawn, func_detail, func_group, func_door, func_plat, etc.) and process the brush geometry into a spatial acceleration structure and mesh.
 It will produce one mesh for each moving object (so a func_door becomes its own model), and one for the static geometry (merging worldspawn with all the func_detail, and various other conventional rules).
+Map compilers output the information in any useful format.
+If you want to be compatible with Quake, you can read about the Quake .bsp format, or you can just invent your own formats like I’m doing—map compilation doesn’t just have to be for classic games, these editors are still nice!
+Basically essential functions of a map compiler:

 Functions that a map compiler should be doing:

-- Producing extra metadata like special collision data.
+Depending on your output format: - Generating texture and lightmap coordinates. - Producing extra metadata like special collision data.

 BSP compilation algorithms